haonanzhang-vv/HaonanZhang1996/PubList.md

    How Does Online Shopping Affect Offline Price Sensitivity?
 </a>
 <span style="color:#111;">
-  &nbsp;, with Shirsho Biswas and Hema Yoganarasimhan
+  &nbsp; with Shirsho Biswas and Hema Yoganarasimhan
    </span>
    <br>